Building the Next Generation of Ownership Through the Cooperative Model

 Dates and Times

-The Legacy Project tour of a 3-hour workshop on converting to a worker-owned business was presented throughout the Pacific Northwest in several communities:
+The Legacy Project tour of a 3-hour workshop on converting to a worker-owned business was presented throughout the Pacific Northwest in several communities in 2019:

 *The Legacy Project was part of the Oregon Employers Council Annual Meeting.